boothr16/Know-It-All-Chemistry/README.md

 ## Dependencies
 * C++ compiler (GCC, clang, etc.)
-* In the spirit of portraying the application as part of a software bundle, sample/output files must be placed in relative path `./Samples/X/`, where X is the corresponding measurement (UV, MS, etc.), as shown below.
+* Sample spectra should be placed in `./Samples/X/` where X is the measurement type (UV, MS, etc.).
+Cloning the examples from this repository ensures the correct file path.
 *
 ![filepath](https://user-images.githubusercontent.com/49886228/149148102-e24e80cc-f2e6-4383-bfe6-f96dd6cce4eb.png)